 “My hand is burned!” she cried.

 “Shhhh,” he said to her pressing her hand between his.

-His voice descended into a low intonation like the chant she had heard.
+His voice descended into a low intonation like the chant on the hill.
 She felt a warm tingling spread through her hand, and the pain subsided.
-When he stopped chanting she quickly pulled her hand away and turned it over before her eyes.
+When he stopped chanting, she quickly pulled her hand away and turned it over before her eyes.
 It was just her hand, no burn, no marks.

 “You are like a child!” came a harsh voice snapping her out of her examination.

 She looked up to see anger on the face of Gersius, and the look made her uncomfortable.

 “You behave like a foolish little girl,” he said again, turning to see if he could salvage the fish dropped in the fire.